Pylons/waitress/docs/index.rst

 - Does not support the ``wsgi.file_wrapper`` protocol.

-- Does not yet support IPv6.
+- Does not yet support IPv6 natively.

-- Does not support SSL.
+- Does not support SSL natively.

 Support and Development
 -----------------------